Oszkar/omscs-courses/README.md

 A live version can be found at [http://oszkar.github.io/omscs-courses/](http://oszkar.github.io/omscs-courses/).
 Latest code is on `master`, live code is on `gh-pages` branch.

-As of now, it is on pre-alpha state - meaning I'm only fiddling around at this point.
+I'm still fiddling around with the features and the code - as some basic stuff already works, let's call it alpha stage.

 ### TODO/roadmap/planned features